Food Intolerance Testing

 I have used kinesiology with clients who have possible nutritional imbalances in the body.
 When we are stressed or ill our digestive system doesn’t work as efficiently as it could, so we may not be extracting the nutrients we require to keep our bodies healthy.
 This in turn stresses the body and the digestive system so creating a destructive cycle.

-We are what we eat and at different times in our lives – puberty, illness, under stress, the menopause – nutritional needs change, so information and guidance on how best to nourish the body through these different stages helps us to help ourselves.
+We are what we eat and at different times in our lives – puberty, illness, under stress, the menopause – nutritional needs change.
+Information and guidance on how best to nourish the body through these different stages helps us to help ourselves.